-As a new MSUM student the following three steps are essential for you to complete.
-The list following that are other items you should review and complete as needed.
+As a new MSUM student, the following steps are essential for you to complete and/or be aware of to ensure a successful transition.

 Your StarID enables you to access eServices, which is where you'll register for courses, pay tuition, check grades, view transcripts and perform other vital tasks.
 It also provides access to many on-campus technology resources, such as Wi-Fi.

 Action Required: Manage Your StarID username and password

 Dragon Email is the official method of communication for all university-related business.
 You'll receive financial aid award notifications, tuition and fee due dates, class cancellations and other important information through this account, so you'll want to check it frequently.